Collège Jean-de-Brébeuf: Programs

 The secondary school curriculum has strong ties to the Cours classique (FR), the long-standing education system that was used in Quebec prior to the creation of the current system in the mid-1960s.
 Most notably, the study of Latin and the emphasis on logic and rhetoric still present in Brébeuf's curriculum are evidence of these ties.

-Since September 2012, the school has offered an international program, which includes courses in Spanish.

-Reputation
+Many extracurricular clubs are equally evidence of such ties : Ancient Greek, Debate, Rhetoric, Law and Theatre.
+The collegiate philosophy classes also root themselves in the Cours classique, being one of the closest classes to the original program.

 Collège Jean-de-Brébeuf is widely regarded as one of the best and most prestigious secondary schools in Quebec.
 It has ranked number 1, tied with a few others, continuously for several years, and has consistently received high rankings (10/10) from the Fraser Institute for academic achievement.
 It is also placed as one of the best schools in the entire country.